 - They're simple to make - no fancy techniques or weird ingredients.

-- It's much more budget friendly (and usually more delicious) to make gluten free vanilla cupcakes yourself.
+- It's far more budget friendly to make gluten free vanilla cupcakes yourself.
+Bakeries charge a mint and the results are often disappointing.

 - Gluten free flour - I use Bob's Red Mill 1:1 All Purpose Flour for most of my gluten free desserts.
 It has a taste and texture far above other gluten free flours I've tried.
-This is the flour I put in the recipe below because all gluten free all purpose flours are blends and produce a different result.
+If you don't have it, King Arthur's measure for measure flour also works for this recipe.

-- Baking soda - A small amount of baking soda will react with the sour buttermilk for even more rise.
+- Baking soda - A small amount of baking soda will react with the vinegar for even more rise.

-- Kosher salt - Do not substitute 1:1 for table salt.
-If you do not have kosher salt then cut the amount in half.
+- Kosher salt - If you only have table salt, then cut the amount in half.
+If you don't, you will have a salty cake!
+Yuck.

-- Milk & vinegar - Milk & vinegar keeps the cake moist while also giving it rise and therefore making it fluffy.
+- Milk & vinegar - Milk & vinegar keep the gluten free cake moist while causing it to rise.

 - Preheat the oven.
 Spray a muffin tin with nonstick cooking spray and set aside.
 Combine milk and vinegar then set aside.